About

 Best Communication Award

-sponsored by ICR Consilium
+sponsored by ICR Healthcare

-The 2024 shortlist:
+The 2025 shortlist:

 Hikma Pharmaceuticals plc